Preference for the "Primary Caretaker"

 - Evidence of parental drug, alcohol, or sex abuse.

 Even in an agreeable separation, one area where there is often a dispute is physical custody.
 As you can see, where courts are needed to resolve these disputes, they will look to many factors to determine the primary caretaker.
 An experienced family law attorney understands these factors and can help you make the strongest case possible for custody of your children.
-Reach out to an attorney near you today and receive a free evaluation of your case.
+Reach out to an attorney near you today and receive a free initial evaluation of your case.